Veradux/KirilovContainersTask/README.md

 * Permissions management.
 * Error handling, in cases such as services not providing the requested data.
 * Testing, both unit and UI.
 * More specifically follow specifications for the BLE implementation, which requests automatic scanning.
 The current implementation requires manual scanning through the tap of a button, but despite that it includes BLE device pairing.
+To use this feature, make sure that Bluetooth is enabled on your device.